jsms90/fb-messenger/README.md

 - When the user clicks on a photo in /photos the app should take the user to /photos/:id

 Notes:
-- To fetch photos use [http://jsonplaceholder.typicode.com/photos?_limit=30](http://jsonplaceholder.typicode.com/photos?_limit=30).
-Don't forget the _limit=30 parameter at the end of the query or it will be slow.
+- To fetch photos use [http://localhost:8888/photos](http://localhost:8888/photos).
+Don't forget to run the api by:
+`
+$cd api && npm install && npm start
+`
-- To fetch a single photo use [http://jsonplaceholder.typicode.com/photos/PHOTO_ID](http://jsonplaceholder.typicode.com/photos/3)
+- To fetch a single photo use [http://localhost:8888/photo/PHOTO_ID](http://localhost:8888/photo/PHOTO_ID)
 - User react-router v4 for the routing ```yarn add react-router-dom```
 - This is not a master detail page.
 It's more simple than the Messenger app

 ### Bonus
-- Using this endpont [http://jsonplaceholder.typicode.com/posts](http://jsonplaceholder.typicode.com/posts), create a page that displays a list of posts in the following path: /posts
-- Add a form at the top of the page to add a new post.
-This url [http://jsonplaceholder.typicode.com/posts](http://jsonplaceholder.typicode.com/posts) also accepts the verb "POST" to add a new post
+TODO

 ## License